 Here are some interesting observations from this trend:

 1) What is the lowest score ever at ISB?

-The lowest GMAT score EVER was someone who got in 2016 at the ISB Mohali campus at 590.
+The lowest GMAT score EVER was 590, scored in 2016 by someone who got into ISB Mohali campus.

-Except for that pretty much the lowest score seems to be 600.
+Except for that, the lowest score seems to be 600.

-So if you have lower than 600 – don’t even think about applying to ISB
+So, if you have a GMAT score lower than 600, don’t even think about applying to ISB

-2) Is there a difference in GMAT Scores at Hyderabad & Mohali campuses?
+2) Is there a difference in GMAT Scores at the Hyderabad and Mohali campuses?

 3) What is the highest score at ISB?